 Notion is meant to be your all-in-one tool that acts as your single source of truth.
 But let’s face it, Notion calendar is very limited.
 Notion calendar is just a list of pages displayed in the calendar view.
 Out of the box, you can't import your existing events to Notion, send meeting invites, or create recurring events like you otherwise would in Google Calendar.

-Here comes the complete Notion < > Google Calendar guide.
+Here comes the complete guide to connect Google Calendar to Notion.

-The 4 types of Google Calendar < > Notion integrations
+The 4 types of Google Calendar and Notion integrations

 There are four main ways you can make Google Calendar work with Notion.
 Choose the best one for your unique use case and goal.